 So, the question is, what can Independent retailers do about this situation?
 It would seem it’s all rather gloomy!
 However, that need not be the case – as they say, where there’s a will there’s a way.

-Here are my top tips for taking full advantage of Black Friday:
+Here are my top tips to take advantage of Black Friday:

 It’s not easy as a smaller business to keep up with the activities of the big players as they’ve got far deeper pockets and far greater leverage with their supplier base; but there are things you can do to avoid missing out.

-Fingers crossed Black Friday doesn’t create a spending vacuum this December, and here’s hoping the independent retailers raise to the challenge to grab their share of the forecast £1billion sales!
+Fingers crossed Black Friday doesn’t create a spending vacuum this December, and here’s hoping the independent retailers take advantage of Black Friday and raise to the challenge to grab their share of the forecast £1billion sales!

 “Sales”: Alan Cleaver, https://flic.kr/p/5MnsCd